AsgardCms/Documentation/media-module/relations.md

 ### <a name="one-to-one-relation" class="anchor" href="#one-to-one-relation"></a> One to one relation

 Like the introduction said, this type of relation is for when you only need one file/image for a particular entity.
 In addition to this, the image can have a **zone** given.
-To stay consistant, using the Article module, example from the introduction, that cover image will have a zone of `cover-image`.
+To stay consistant, using the Article module, example from the introduction, that cover image will have a zone of `coverimage`.

 That way we can easily get the cover image for a particular article.

 #### MediaRelation trait

-First thing you need is add the `Modules\Media\Support\Traits\MediaRelation` trait onto your desired *entity* (eg: an eloquent model).
+First thing you need is add the `Modules\Media\Support\Traits\MediaRelation` trait onto your desired *entity* (an eloquent model).

 This will add a `files` morphToMany relation onto your entity.